SmartFoxServer/SFS_TicTacToe_GD4/README.md

 http://docs2x.smartfoxserver.com/ExamplesGodot/lobby-matchmaking

 This online documentation includes:
-* The updated user profile
-* Public and private games
+* Client and Server Code
+* Creating the Game Room
+* Extension initialization
-* Start a new game
+* Game Start and Player Turns
-* Quick game join
-* Invitations
+* Game over and restart
+* Using the JavaScript Extension

  and further **Resource Links**